JosiahParry/updatethis/README.md

     Usage: updatethis <COMMAND>

     Commands:
-      version  Increment the Version field of a package's DESCRIPTION file current  Print the current version of a package help     Print this message or the help of the given subcommand(s)
+      version      Increment the Version field of a package's DESCRIPTION file current      Print the current version of a package set-version  Set the Version field to a specific version help         Print this message or the help of the given subcommand(s)

     Options:
       -h, --help     Print help